Amaju Pinnick: Fraud allegations

 On 5 January 2019 publications were made by several news agencies alleging fraud in the NFF.
-Pinnick was also supposedly placed on a travel ban by the Department of State Security pending an investigation that was reportedly ordered by President Muhammadu Buhari.
+Pinnick was also supposedly placed on a travel ban by the Department of State Security pending an investigation that was reportedly ordered by former President Muhammadu Buhari.
 On 6 January 2019, the Presidency of Nigeria made a press release stating that it had neither ordered the arrest or placed a travel ban on the NFF president.

 $8.4 million fraud

 On 2 May 2019 a Nigerian court ordered the NFF to provide the chargesheet for Amaju Pinnick in an alleged FIFA grant scandal.
 On 7 May 2019, the Special Presidential Investigation Panel for the Recovery of Public Property filed a 17- count charge against Pinnick, Seyi Akinwunmi, Shehu Dikko, Ahmed Yusuf and Mohammed Sanusi all officials of the NFF.
 Pinnick among three others were charged for allegedly misappropriating $8.4 million paid by Fédération Internationale de Football Association (FIFA) to NFF for appearance fee at the 2014 World Cup in Brazil.
 Pinnick is also charged with not declaring his assets according to the Code of Conduct Bureau Act.
 In Pinnick's defense, the NFF stated that their PricewaterhouseCoopers audited accounts was published publicly and FIFA has the exclusive rights and competence to investigate and judge the conduct of persons bound by their code of ethics as regards to funds and that their petition against the allegation had been filed in the Federal High Court, Abuja.